ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 **Question:** "What best describes the scale of average retreat organized by your company or through your platform?"

 **Options:**
-- Option 1: Consistently small (less than 20 per retreat on average) with little variation
+- Option 1: Consistently small (less than 20 per retreat on average) with little variation in size
-- Option 2: Small (less than 20 per retreat on average) but ranges widely
+- Option 2: Variably small (less than 20 per retreat on average) with lots of variation in size
-- Option 3: Consistently moderate (20-50 per retreat on average) with little variation
+- Option 3: Consistently moderate (20-50 per retreat on average) with little variation in size
-- Option 4: Moderate (20-50 per retreat on average) but ranges widely
+- Option 4: Variably moderate (20-50 per retreat on average) with lots of variation in size
-- Option 5: Consistently large (over 50 per retreat on average) with little variation
+- Option 5: Consistently large (over 50 per retreat on average) with little variation in size
-- Option 6: Large (over 50 per retreat on average) but ranges widely
+- Option 6: Variably large (over 50 per retreat on average) with lots of variation in size

 **Validation & Responses:**
-- Option 1-4: "Green Office is purpose-built for retreats of that scale." → **Continue to Q2.2.3**
+- Option 1-4: "Green Office is purpose-built for retreats of that size." → **Continue to Q2.2.3**
 - Option 5: "We are expanding capacity to serve companies of your scale in 2027-2028; I can keep you updated if you provide me your email" → **Planner Lead Capture**
 - Option 6: "We are expanding capacity to serve companies of your scale in 2027-2028;  However, since you said your retreat size is wide-ranging, I'll bet we can accomodate some of the smaller retreats.
-Our current capacity is 50 attenddees though we are planning to expand to 300+ in 2027-2028" → **Continue to Q2.2.3**
+Our current capacity is 50 attendees though we are planning to expand to 300+ in 2027-2028" → **Continue to Q2.2.3**

 ### Q2.2.3: The Platform's Retreat Planning Role
 **Question:** "What is your involvement in organizing the retreats initiated on your platform?"